 See Comments (1): Vivo

-No (0):
+No (1): Ericsson.
+(Comment: Not needed to be excluded explicitly.
+This is normally excluded in general unless specifically included)

 Moderator: Regarding Vivo’s comment, we think the updates above clarify that it is the assistance data which is used to mitigate the feared events, as per table 9.4.1.1.6.